 Apparently the reason that Carnival Of Light has been left off the new box set is that producer Giles Martin feels that it “wasn’t part” of Sgt.
 Pepper’s Lonely Hearts Club Band, to which we could add a snarky comment about it having been recorded in the same session as a song that wasn’t part of Sgt.
 Pepper’s Lonely Hearts Club Band either but has somehow found its way onto it now.
 That said, we could also add a more balanced and pertinent comment about how, regardless of its actual musical worth, it quite possibly had some bearing on Being For The Benefit Of Mr Kite!, Lovely Rita, Good Morning Good Morning and A Day In The Life.
 Whether or not Carnival Of Light really is ‘part’ of the album is a matter of conjecture.
 What it is part of, though, is a much bigger and more fascinating era of open-mindedness and experimentalism in the popular arts that stretched all the way from jazz and radio drama to comedy and supermarket own-brand food packaging.
 It deserves much better than to be left gathering dust in a tape archive.
 So, please… can we hear it back now?

-You can find an expanded version of this feature, with more background on the London psychedelic arts scene and the BBC Radiophonic Workshop, and some more theories on where Carnival Of Light might have ended up being reused, in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find an expanded version of this feature, with more background on the London psychedelic arts scene and the BBC Radiophonic Workshop, and some more theories on where Carnival Of Light might have ended up being reused, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.